johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

 - Its important to make a freind of your mind.

   > Its really all you have.
 Got to know it for whats it is: An open space where things (sensations/thoughts/feelings) appear.

+- Our minds evolved to communicate with others and to guide our actions

+  > (our actions mainly with regards to spawning) Ended up with minds
+    that are fragmented and constantly chasing in the near-term things that are net-negative in the long-term.
+Mindfulness is a cure.
+Most of our thinking is pointless or actively harmful.
+This thinking is often born of anxiety, envy and self-judgment and it perpetuates those negative, harmful thoughts and states of mind.
+Mindfulness allows you to experience life in the present, without ruminating on what happened, what should of happened, almost happened or what might happen next.
+Mindfulness is directly connected to happiness.
+It allows you to pay attention to what actually matters.
+What skill is more important that that ?